 The easiest way to get started with Vidyard is to upload a file from your computer.

-If you're a member of a Vidyard account with multiple users (Teams, Business, or Enterprise plans), uploading allows you to easily contribute to your team's growing library of content.
+If you're a member of a Vidyard account with multiple users (Business plans), uploading allows you to easily contribute to your team's growing library of content.

 Upload your files

 - Select New > Upload from the top-right corner of your library

 - When prompted, choose a file to upload from your computer

 - Tip: hold down Command (⌘) or Shift (⇧) to select and upload multiple files from your computer at once

 Using drag and drop

 Tired of clicking through folders and menus on your computer?
 Easily upload multiple video or audio files with drag and drop.

 - Sign in to vidyard.com in a browser tab